Prag8855/aab/content/guides/german-health-insurance.md

 You can buy travel insurance online in your home country.
 [HanseMerkur](/out/hansemerkur-travel)'s travel insurance is valid for a Schengen visa application.

 **[Health insurance for a Schengen visa ➞](/guides/german-visa-health-insurance#for-a-schengen-visa)**

+### Insurance from other EU countries

+If you come from another EU country, you can use your European Health Insurance Card (EHIC) in Germany.
+If you get healthcare in Germany, your health insurance in your home country pays for it.

+- **If you stay in Germany temporarily**, your EHIC covers you.
+You do not need extra health insurance in Germany.
+- **If you are an Erasmus student from another EU country**, your EHIC covers you.[^23] You can use your EHIC card even if you study in Germany for your entire degree.[^32] You do not need extra German health insurance unless you start working.
+- **When you start working in Germany**, your EHIC does not cover you anymore.
+If you earn more than {{MINIJOB_MAX_INCOME|cur}}€ per month, you must get German health insurance.[^24]

+If health insurance is cheaper in your home country, using your EHIC is cheaper than getting German health insurance.
+You can save a lot of money every month with the EHIC.

 ## How to decide